- Aggressive cutting ceramic media clean rusty, greasy parts

 Aluminum parts don’t rust.

-They corrode over time but rust is out of questions.
+They corrode over time but rust is out of the question.

 When there is no rust, there is no rust removal.